Join us for our Virtual Info Session!

 Standardized tests (e.g. GRE, MCAT, DAT) are not required to be eligible for admission.
 However, any reported scores will be available to the admissions committee.

-Applications for Class of 2021 (matriculation July 2020) opens November 11, 2019.
+Applications for Class of 2021 (matriculation July 2020) will open November 25, 2019.
 The deadline for Priority Review is January 3, 2020.
 Priority Review decisions will go out on February 21, 2020.
 The deadline for Regular Review is February 10, 2020.
 Regular Review decisions will go out on a rolling basis from February 11, 2020 - April 3, 2020.
 All decisions will be sent by email.

 Please note, all required documents must be received by the appropriate deadline to be considered for admissions.
 This includes the complete application from the applicant, transcripts, all letters of evaluation, and resume/CV.